Henry F. Gerecke

-Reverend Henry Fred Gerecke (/gɛrəki/; August 4, 1893 – October 11, 1961) was a Lutheran minister who worked as a pastor, evangelist, prison chaplain, and US Army hospital chaplain.
+Reverend Henry Fred Gerecke (/en/; August 4, 1893 – October 11, 1961) was a Lutheran minister who worked as a pastor, evangelist, prison chaplain, and US Army hospital chaplain.
 He is most well known for his work as a chaplain during the Nuremberg Trials following the end of the Second World War, when he ministered to leading figures of the German Nazi Party who were on trial for war crimes.

 Personal life

 Henry Gerecke was born in 1893 in Gordonville, Missouri.
 His mother Caroline "Lena" Gerecke (née Kelpe) was originally from Hanover, Germany and his father Herman Gerecke was an American farmer of German descent.
 Gerecke helped his father on the family farm in his youth as a farm labourer and when aged fourteen he heard Billy Sunday preach, the influential baseball player turned evangelist who inspired the young Henry Gerecke to pursue a calling in Christian ministry.
 Herman disapproved of such a career and instead encouraged his son to become either a farmer (in the family tradition) or a teacher.
 Despite this, after some more years on the family farm Henry Gerecke started a ministerial course aged twenty, at St. John's Academy and College, in Winfield, Kansas.
 College degree in hand, Gerecke could then move on to the Lutheran Concordia Seminary in St. Louis, the city where he also met his future wife Alma Bender, who he married on 23 July 1919.
 Gerecke was forced to leave the Concordia Seminary since it disapproved of students getting engaged or married during their studies.
 However, Gerecke was permitted to continue his studies privately, and he also worked in a teaching capacity at Emmaus Lutheran.
 With the support and tutelage of individual professors he graduated from Concordia in 1925 and was ordained as a Lutheran minister in January 1926.

 Henry and Alma Gerecke had three children: Henry (known as Hank), Carlton (known as Corky), and Roy.